Adamlatorraca/pokesquirrel/README.md

 SQUIRREL HUNT!!

-Squirrel Hunt is a "gamified" webapp where users are tasked with finding and capturing (read: taking a picture) squirrels that they find out and about in the world.
+Squirrel Hunt is a "gamified" web app where users are tasked with finding and capturing (read: taking a picture) squirrels that they find out and about in the world.
 Think of it like a lite web app verion of Pokemon GO but way more fun because squirrels are awesome!

 Here is placeholder text that will be replaced with a link to my video demo